TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/Index.rst

         ...
     ],

-The highlighted line indicates that the field called "record\_type" is to indicate the "type" of any given record of the table.
+This indicates that the field called "record\_type" is to specify the "type" of any given record of the table.
 Let's look at how this field is defined in ['columns']:

 .. code-block:: php